State Department officials to appear before House panel on inspector general’s ouster

 Late Tuesday, panel Chairman Eliot L. Engel (D-N.Y.) released four memorandums that the IG’s office and State Department officials exchanged over the summer, discussing the department’s objections to the forthcoming report.
 The documents indicate that on July 10, senior State Department officials asked the IG to remove entire sections of information pertaining to the risk of civilian casualties posed by those arms sales from both classified and unclassified sections of the report “in order to address potential Executive Privilege concerns.”

-The department official who made that demand, Assistant Secretary of State for Political and Military Affairs R. Clarke Cooper, will appear at today’s hearing.
-The hearing will also feature Brian Bulatao, a top aide and longtime confidante of Secretary of State Mike Pompeo, and Marik String, the agency’s acting legal adviser.
+The department official who made that demand, Assistant Secretary of State for Political and Military Affairs R. Clarke Cooper, will appear at Wednesday’s hearing.
+The hearing will also feature Brian Bulatao, a top aide and longtime confidant of Secretary of State Mike Pompeo, and Marik String, the agency’s acting legal adviser.

 In its response July 21, the inspector general accused the department of making “overly broad” redaction requests, and pointed out that the president must actually invoke executive privilege for it to apply.